kindspirit/PromiseXHR/README.md

 # PromiseXHR
-Lightweight library that combines XMLHttpRequest with JavaScript's native Promises
+Lightweight XMLHttpRequest library that uses JavaScript's native Promises and works on old browsers

 Lightweight!
 Only 1.2 Kilobytes.